 Key lime pie is essentially only two main components; the creamy filling and the graham cracker crust.

-- The first step is to mix together the crust ingredients in the food processor.
+STEP 1: The first step is to mix together the crust ingredients in the food processor.

 STEP 2: Then, press the crust into a pie pan.
 Use a glass to compact the crumbs.
 Bake for 10 minutes at 375F.

-- While the crust cools, you can make the creamy lime filling.
-Mix the sweetened condensed coconut milk, coconut cream, lime zest and juice) together.
+STEP 3: While the crust cools, you can make the creamy lime filling.
+Mix the filling ingredients (sweetened condensed coconut milk, coconut cream, lime zest and juice) together.
 Mix 2-3 tbsp of the lime filling with the cornstarch to form a slurry.
 Then add the slurry to the filling.

 This creamy, cold key lime pie is delicious served with dairy free whipped cream or with a big scoop of vanilla ice cream on top.